Anderson earns AL batting title at .335 as White Sox win

+“Now I think it’s time to get on the winning side of things,” Anderson said.
+“Hopefully, we can continue to be playing at this time next year.
+We just have to keep coming together as a team and keep having fun.
+I think we’re getting there.”

-CHICAGO (AP) — Tim Anderson became the third Chicago White Sox player to win an American League batting title, finishing at .335 after going 0 for 2 in a season-ending 5-3 win over the worst-in-the-majors Detroit Tigers on Sunday.
+Anderson finished at .335 after going 0 for 2 in a season-ending 5-3 win over the worst-in-the-majors Detroit Tigers.

-Anderson grounded out in the first inning, lined out in the third, then was replaced at the start of the fifth.
+He grounded out in the first inning, lined out in the third, then was replaced at the start of the fifth.
 He received a standing ovation and took a curtain call after the team announced the batting title on the scoreboard in the sixth.

 DJ LeMahieu of the Yankees was second at .327 after an 0 for 3 finish.